Mental health services in schools include a broad range of services, settings, and strategies.

 Mental Health Services Act (MHSA)

-The California Department of Mental Health is the primary resource for accessing information about the Act, including updates and activities related to local planning efforts.
+The California Department of Health Care Services is the primary resource for accessing information about the Act, including updates and activities related to local planning efforts.

 - MHSA Listserv